RexedIt/SentinelChess/C++/SentinelConsole/readme.txt

 Diagnostic Commands:

 SAVE CACHE 		Save the Cache, specify filename to save to (currently cache is inactive)
-< n			Rewind or Go back to move # n, which is the turn number displayed atop the board not the full move
+<			Rewind or Go back to previous move
-R [Coordinate]		Remove piece at coordinate specified
+> 			Advance one move if possible
-P [Coordinate, Piece] 	Add piece to Coordinate.
-Pieces are p for Black Pawn, P for White Pawn, n or N for Knight, b or B for Bishop,
+P			Go to Play mode (if game over or idle)
-			r or R for Rook, q or Q for Queen, Kings cannot be poked (a board must contain both kings) T xx-xx			Suggest a move for the CPU.
-The CPU will take it if legal on it's next turn.
+I			Go to Idle mode (if playing)
-			Note can use with rewind and debugger for testing
+T [Move]		Go to turn n where move is an integer
-X [XFEN string]		If you use X without any other information, the XFEN board string will be written.
-If you specify an XFEN
+- [Coordinate]		Remove piece at coordinate specified
-			string, the board will be loaded with that information.
++ [Coordinate, Piece] 	Add piece to Coordinate.
+Pieces are p for Black Pawn, P for White Pawn, n or N for Knight, b or B for Bishop, r or R for Rook, q or Q for Queen, Kings cannot be poked (a board must contain both kings) X [XFEN string]		If you use X without any other information, the XFEN board string will be written.
+If you specify an XFEN string, the board will be loaded with that information.
 This information is from black edge to white edge.
 			Here is what a full board looks like: rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1